topological-modular-forms/Hundar-temp/README.md

 ## Dedication
 This typeface is dedicated to Juca, Nonami, Mia and Violeta.
 Each and every one of you forever changed my life for the better, and I wouldn't be here if it weren't for you.

+## Supporters

+This project is currently supported by the following people: Isaac Elenbaas, Esther H., and Alyssa Renata.
+Their support is helping me build a more stable income, which would ensure I’m able to keep working on Hundar to completion.
+I’m immen­se­ly gra­te­ful for their support!

 ## License